 -Dr. Stephen R. Covey

 Some rules are firm.
 Little kids learn you’ll keep putting them back into time out if they choose to get out.
 Older kids realize you’ll drive across town on an icy night to pick them up if they claim they need to break curfew and stay at their boyfriend’s house because it’s the safe thing to do (thanks, Dad).
-But taking the dictator role in every conversation and circumstance puts us and our kids on opposite teams, when there are many times it’s probably more beneficial to be on the same team.
+But taking the dictator role in every conversation and circumstance puts us and our kids on opposite teams.
+There are many times it’s probably more beneficial to be on the same team.

 For my 40th birthday, my sisters compiled a list of Mary’s 40 favorite things. #9 on the list was being right.
 Oh, how true.
-I need to work on the thin line between being in charge, and trying to win.
+I need to work on the thin line between being in charge and trying to win.

 See more on Covey’s habit: Think Win-Win